Bip Apollo: East Coast Period

-West Coast period
+West Coast Period

 In what is confirmed from news articles to be 2013 or 2014, Bip relocated to a permanent residence in San Francisco, California.
-After re-location, Bip discontinued painting illegally and began to paint gigantic murals with permission.
+After re-location, Bip began to paint gigantic murals.
 In 2015, Bip completed a 7-story mural in the Tenderloin district of San Francisco, depicting a man examining his own heart under a microscope.

 The following year, Bip created a 5-story mural in downtown Oakland, California, of an elderly Oakland resident listening to a heavy metal album.

 Bip followed this growth with a string of large buildings throughout the Bay Area and by 2018 had become synonymous with the West Coast street art revival.

 Bip's most well known mural is a 2017 5-story building for the San Francisco Westfield Centre, known as "No Ceiling", depicting a young African-American resident with artificially large muscles.
 In 2018 Bip announced plans to continue with up to ten additional buildings in San Francisco.

-International/touring period
+International Touring Period

-Starting in 2015, Bip began to travel aggressively, painting for international museums and public art festivals while maintaining total anonymity.
+In 2015 Bip began to travel aggressively for international museums and public art festivals while maintaining total anonymity.
 Beginning with an eight-story mural for the Museum of Krasnoyarsk, Russia, Bip followed with a tour of South America sponsored by Montana Colors Spraypaint as well as a four-story mural for the Museum of Contemporary Art in Taipei, Taiwan.

 Throughout this time, Bip continued to wear a mask that has become a part of his public persona.

 In a 2017 interview with reporter Jonathan Curiel of San Francisco Weekly, Bip reflected on the changes brought on by international success as a young artist.

+To date, the artist has created installations in over 25 countries which he publishes on his website.

+Monaco/South of France Period

+In 2023, Bip Apollo relocated his studio to Monte Carlo, Monaco where he has created large scale sculpture work and participated in local events such as The Monaco Yacht Show.